-Starting with ConSol CM version 6.10.1, search result lists can be exported in CSV format.
-This functionality is not activated by default but may be activated using page customization.
+The search result lists can be exported in CSV format.
+This functionality is enabled by default and can be configured using page customization.

-If CSV exporting is enabled, an engineer can use the Export table option which is offered on search result pages for lists of
+The engineers can use the Export table option which is displayed on search result pages for lists of